Skip to content

 jeka docker: build

-This creates a Docker image based and registers it on your local Docker daemon.
-The console output explains how to execute it.
+This builds the image and registers it with your local Docker daemon.
+The console output will provide the exact command to run your new image.

 jeka docker: buildNative